dotherightthing/kss-node/demo-dotherightthing/README.md

 Download and install the GitHub client for [Mac](http://mac.github.com/) or [Windows](http://windows.github.com/).

+TODO: how to check that the Github client is installed

 #### Step 4: Download our code

 1. Launch the Github application